Bertie2011/Jira-Higher-Lower-Issue-Prioritizer/Terms of Service.md

 * Payments cannot be refunded.
 * The creator of the app is not liable for any damages.
 * Images and icons provided by the app are property of the creator and must not be copied or redistributed.
-* The creator of the app maintains the right to change the app, terms of service and privacy policy without warning.
+* The creator of the app maintains the right to change the app without warning.